Edgbaston: Tuesday 19th November - Course open on the winter course on full greens. No trolleys until 10 o'clock unless using winter wheels.

 Since 1950, a period which has witnessed a considerable change in most aspects of golf club life, there is one particular quality which continues to pervade Edgbaston Golf Club and that it’s atmosphere of tradition and the maintenance of high standards.
 Membership has grown steadily and is currently at just under 1000 bolstered by 250 non playing members who join to enjoy the timeless surroundings with the catering, a very active bridge section and other social activities.

 For more than 20 years, the Club has been privileged to have the headquarters of the English Ladies (now Women’s) Golf Association situated on the top floor of the Hall, but due to lack of space, the Association has recently been obliged to move, but still within Edgbaston.

 The course, included in Peter Alliss’s book, ‘The Top 200 Courses in the UK’ has hosted the English Girls Championship (1989) and many county events.
 Whilst its modest length, in today’s terms, restricts the par to 69, the professional course record has not been bettered since 1961 when Peter Butler, a Ryder Cup player, scored a 64.
 The Club has enjoyed the membership of several amateurs of distinction, namely John and Veronica (nee Anstey) Beharrell, Bridget Jackson, Michael and Stanley Lunt and Lewine Mair (nee Guermont), latterly the golf correspondent of the The Daily Telegraph.

-In conclusion, the Club, now in its 115th year, does not underestimate the challenges ahead for private members’ clubs generally but, with a first class course, a delightful clubhouse, a contented and flourishing membership and a supportive landlord, the future should augur well.
+In conclusion, the Club, does not underestimate the challenges ahead for private members’ clubs generally but, with a first class course, a delightful clubhouse, a contented and flourishing membership and a supportive landlord, the future should augur well.